 The Dukes Hotel, famously beloved by Princess Diana, is home to the iconic Dukes Bar, one of the best bars in Mayfair.
 For the past 35 years, Dukes Bar has redefined the martini and crafted it to become a modern classic.
 Dukes’ martini and the atmosphere within which it is prepared and served epitomises the suave, timeless and sophisticated characteristics of James Bond.

-Dukes Bar London exudes a traditional British ambience decorated with a mahogany panelled bar, intimate lighting and walls covered with portraits and prints.
-With a cocktail in hand, guests can sink into an emerald green velvet armchair and feel the warmth emanating from the marble fireplace.
+Dukes Bar London exudes a traditional British ambience, with a mahogany-panelled bar, intimate lighting, and walls covered with portraits and prints.
+With a cocktail, guests can sink into an emerald green velvet armchair and feel the warmth from the marble fireplace.

 As expected, martinis are the heart of the cocktail menu and come in the most cinematic way imaginable.
-Guests get their martini with their choice of 15 different types of gin, but also actively engage in the process of its creation.
+Guests get their martini with their choice of 15 different types of gin but also actively engage in the process of its creation.
 Choose from one of seven signature martinis, like the Vesper Martini made of No. 3 Gin, Polacki vodka, Angostura bitters and Sacred Dukes Exclusive Amber Vermouth.
-Another favourite option is the ‘Miss Moneypenny’ comprised of Russian standard vodka, triple sec, lime and mixed with passion fruit juice instead of cranberry juice which traditionally accompanies cosmopolitans.
+Another favourite option is the ‘Miss Moneypenny’ comprised of Russian standard vodka, triple sec, lime and mixed with passion fruit juice instead of cranberry juice, which traditionally accompanies cosmopolitan.

 The Connaught Bar

 The Connaught Bar is one of the best bars in Mayfair, inside the Connaught Hotel.
-It was designed by David Collin’s studio in reference to Queen Victoria’s 7th child, Arthur, Duke of Connaught.
+David Collin’s studio designed it about Queen Victoria’s 7th child, Arthur, Duke of Connaught.
 The walls are textured in platinum leaf, and its design is based on English and Irish Cubist art of the 1920s.

-Here you can witness first-hand your martini being crafted for you.
-Connaught’s Martinis are always ‘quietly stirred’ and never shaken and are made especially fitted for your tastebuds.
+Here, you can witness first-hand how your martini is being crafted for you.
+Connaught’s Martinis are always ‘quietly stirred’ and never shaken.
+They are made especially to fit your taste buds.

-The cocktail menu is made from tradition, history and innovation.
-It takes limited edition champagnes, spirits and liqueurs all mixed carefully to create a unique experience for every sip.
-Some of the Connaught Classics include ‘Fleurissimo’, which takes a champagne cocktail and adds a refined twist with ingredients such as Remy Martin Vsop, home-made Connaught bitters and Laurent-Perrier Champagne.
+The cocktail menu blends tradition, history, and innovation.
+It features limited-edition champagnes, spirits, and liqueurs, all mixed carefully to create a unique experience for every sip.
+Some Connaught Classics include ‘Fleurissimo’, which takes a champagne cocktail and adds a refined twist with ingredients such as Remy Martin Vsop, home-made Connaught bitters, and Laurent-Perrier Champagne.

-The Essence menu is designed by the mixologists of Connaught bar and is split into three different sections taking you through Foundation, Finesse and Flair.
+The Essence menu, designed by the mixologists of Connaught Bar, is split into three sections: Foundation, Finesse, and Flair.
 It’s been inspired for over ten years and takes you on a sensory journey into what makes the Connaught Bar.

 Mr Fogg’s Residence

 Décor consists of bookcases, a gramophone and random objects layering the walls and furniture representing Mr Fogg’s adventures.
-His hot air balloon spreads itself over one of the corners of the room, which you can drink in the form of a cocktail.
-The informal atmosphere leaves your mind to fly with the fairies and imagine your own stories behind each artefact.
+His hot air balloon spreads over one of the room’s corners, which you can drink as a cocktail.
+The informal atmosphere leaves your mind to fly with the fairies and imagine the stories behind each artefact.

 The cocktail menu has a story of every country Mr Fogg managed to visit on his 80-day trip.
-With his highly in-trained staff, you can summon up exactly the drink you want with the base of your choice with all the classic cocktails available to be whipped up.
+With his highly in-trained staff, you can pick up precisely the drink you want with the base of your choice and all the classic cocktails available to be whipped up.
 Brewed ales are also available, and Mr Foggs has teamed up with Hendricks gin and Veuve Clicquot champagne to provide the most exotic range of flavours.

 Le Magritte at the Beaumont

-Le Magritte at the Beaumont Hotel is a reflection of the American tradition that took place in London and Paris in the 1920s.
+Le Magritte at the Beaumont Hotel reflects the American tradition in London and Paris in the 1920s.
 One of the best bars in Mayfair, this bar was taken over by ex-pats who diluted sadness and art in coupe glasses.
 These bars have become a staple of poetry, literature, and well-crafted cocktails.
-Le Magritte carries the essence of Hemingway, Picasso, Fitzgerald, Sinatra, and many other revolutionaries in the world of art.
+Le Magritte carries the essence of Hemingway, Picasso, Fitzgerald, Sinatra, and many other revolutionaries in art.
 Adopting walnut-panelled interiors and early 20th-century paintings, the bar takes you back to when everything was possible.

 Order classics like the Old Fashioned, Negroni, Boulevardier, and Martini.
 For something unique and creative, go for the Pilgrim 1966.
 It is made with aba pisco, yellow chartreuse, muyu chinotto nero, lime juice, and passion fruit.
-The Speak Whisky to Me is a blend of lakes no.5 whisky, amaro lucano, red wine cordial, and Angostura bitters.
+The Speak Whisky to Me blends Lakes No. 5 whisky, amaro lucano, red wine cordial, and Angostura bitters.
 In no time, you will also become an artist.

 Dickie’s Bar